Victorian Railways S type carriage: New Deal (1983 to 1993)

 Operation of fixed carriage sets was part of the New Deal, as was the introduction of the N type carriages.
 Before this time S cars could appear on various intrastate trains with other Z type steel carriages, as well as older wooden bodied stock.
 From the 1980s most of the S cars were placed into Z type carriage sets, and from the mid-1990s were also added to N type sets to increase capacity.

+Norman was refurbished in 1985 for hiring out on special services.
+It was fitted with lateral dampers to reduce swaying at high speeds and given polished woodwork interior fittings, upholstered chairs with capacity for 30 passengers and a modern kitchen.
+The hiring fee was listed as to plus catering.

+A plan existed in 1987 to convert the three standard gauge buffet cars to combined lounge and snack cars, but this was not practical in the start of the year due to a New South Wales RS dining car not being available, so all three VRS cars were in service and none could be spared for workshop attention.
+At the same time, 1VFX re-entered service as VFX216 after a long period in the workshops.
+Around this period the BS and BRS carriages were converted from Commonwealth bogies to recycled Harris motor car bogies, which looked similar but had a different brake cylinder placement.
+The Z type carriages, along with S cars converted from standard gauge and the two former Overland ABS cars, retained the Commonwealth bogies.
+The Harris, Mainline and Commonwealth bogies were all licensed from Bradford Kendall, with the former two names being created internally by V/Line.
+The name "Commonwealth" as applied to bogies was a product name referring to the General Steel Castings Corporation of Granite City, Illinois, and Eddystone, Pennsylvania, USA.

 In 1988, three cars (Norman, Murray, and State Car 5) were repainted into the short-lived V/Line Corporate livery for use on the Royal Train.
 A fourth car, ACZ252, only spent a few weeks in the scheme.